(Updated May 28, 2020 – due to COVID restrictions and measures, check with the entity; do not assume all listings are up to date.)

-The Arizona Pioneers Home Foundation is a non-profit charitable organization which that assists residents of the home by helping to provide needed amenities and repairs; such as new televisions and necessary repairs to the donated community bus, used for outings and excursions.
-The group is also in need of monetary donations and items for its spring and fall rummage sales.If you are interested in joining the monthly meeting, call Virginia at 928-445-3216 or Beth at 928-445-7135.
+The Arizona Pioneers Home Foundation is a nonprofit charitable organization that assists residents of the home by helping to provide needed amenities and repairs; such as new televisions and necessary repairs to the donated community bus, used for outings and excursions.
+The group is also in need of monetary donations and items for its spring and fall rummage sales.If you are interested in joining the monthly meeting, call Barbara at 917-617-4554.

 The Highlands Center for Natural History is seeking volunteers to serve as Highlands Hosts in our Benson Family Nature Store for 3-4 hours per week.
 Host duties include operating the Point of Sale computer cash register, keeping the store neat and stocked.
 Additionally, Hosts greet visitors to the Highlands Center, explain our mission, our LEED gold certified green building structure, membership and volunteer opportunities and community programs.
 Some administrative work possible, need phone skills, willingness to take visitors on short tours of the facilities.
 Must have basic computer skills, and enjoy meeting and talking with the public.
-Other volunteer positions available; check our website at www.highlandscenter.org.
-Contact 928-776-9550 for more information and to RSVP your attendance.
+Other volunteer positions available; check highlandscenter.org.
+Call 928-776-9550 for more information and to RSVP your attendance.

-Prescott Area Shelter Services needs volunteers for overnight advocates from 8 p.m. to 8 a.m.
-This volunteer position offers a stipend of $25 a night.
-If interested in this position contact Katee Norris at 928-778-5933 or email@example.com.
+Prescott Area Shelter Services (PASS) needs volunteers for overnight advocates from 8 p.m. to 8 a.m.
+This volunteer position offers a stipend of $60 a night.
+If interested in this position, contact Katee Norris at 928-778-5933 or email@example.com.